kguite/be-astonished/README.md

    * Categories

 Bugs Working On:
-    * working profile pictures
+   * Working profile pictures
-    * categories
+   * Categories
-    * some submit buttons do not affirm, even though the submit is successful.
+   * Some submit buttons do not affirm, even though the submit is successful.